freshflick/NoGUI-Basic-Keylogger/README.md

 - Its mainly used in the cybersecurity field to track keystrokes for security or investigative purposes.

 # Additional notes on the Keylogger:
-- It is my first take on creating a real world project, I will be updating this keylogger with more functions as I develop my skills.
+- My first take on creating a real world project, I will be updating this keylogger with more functions as I develop my skills.
 - My first improvement would be to integrate the concept GUI I have prepared alongside the code.